MicroEJ/docs/ApplicationDeveloperGuide/UI/MWT/how-to-overlap-render-policy.rst

 While the ``DefaultRenderPolicy`` will be the perfect match for most UI designs, it will not handle the case where widgets overlap.
 In this case, the ``OverlapRenderPolicy`` will be the render policy to choose in order to avoid rendering inconsistencies.

-Overlapping widget
+Overlapping widgets
 -------------------
+A widget is said to overlap with another when:
+* their bounds intersect

-- Here's a snippet of two widgets
+* it comes after in the widget tree (depth-first search) Here is a snippet of code that displays two widgets that overlap:

 .. code-block:: java